ISISNeutronMuon/quickBayes/docs/source/cf/nest.rst

 #.
 The integral in equation :math:numref:`Z` is updated with the new likelihood, via a numberical integration method.
 For trapezium rule the new contribution to the evidence will be :math:`\frac{L*(X_{i-1} - X_{i+1})}{2}`.
 #.
 The sample is then removed.
 #.
 A replacement sample is then placed into the remaining volume (i.e. it has a higher likelihood) according to :math:`\ln X_{i} \approx - (i \pm \sqrt{i})/N`, where :math:`N` is the number of samples.
 #.
-This results in a volume contraction, which focuses on areas of high likelihood.
+This results in a volume contraction, which focuses on areas of higher likelihood.

 The final step is to average the remaining likelihoods and to multiply it by the remaining volume varaible to get the last contribution to :math:`Z`.